 To view all transactions for a course, select View Transactions in the row actions list for a course on the Reports page (see below).

-To view all transaction, open the Transactions page directly (Fulfillment > PPU Licensing > Transactions).
+To view all transactions, open the Transactions page directly (Fulfillment > PPU Licensing > Transactions).

 As a reminder, only one transaction is recorded for each resource for each student.
 The second and subsequent times that a student accesses the same resource does not result in a transaction.